 First off you'll need to make your egg replacement by combining 4 Tbsp of flaxseeds and 8 Tbsp of water to a bowl.
 Give it a quick mix and then leave it to soak for 10-15 minutes.

-Meanwhile, drain your cherry jar and put the cherries in a sieve and let them drain over a bowl – you’re not going to need them again for a few steps yet.
+Meanwhile, drain your cherry jar, place the cherries into a sieve and let them drain over a bowl - you're not going to need them again for a few steps yet.

 Whilst everything else is soaking and draining, get a large mixing bowl, combine the flour, baking powder, vegan butter and half the sugar.
 Add a quarter of your egg replacement, or 1 'flax-egg', and mix it all together.
 As we want the mix to be firm and crumbly, you're best off using your hands here to combine everything together.